Did you just reach a weight loss goal or achieve your ideal body, only to find out that you’re pregnant?

 Let me give just a little more background on my wife.
 She loves cardio, whether it’s running outside or on the treadmill in the cardio cinema.

 After finding out she was pregnant last July, my wife wasn’t quite sure if she’d be able to continue exercising and training.
-She didn’t want to lose her progress, but she was knew she needed to change the way she exercised.
+She didn’t want to lose her progress, but she knew she needed to change the way she exercised.

 So, what’s the official consensus on working out during pregnancy?
 Is it a good idea, is it bad?
 I’ll go ahead and admit I, myself, had no idea!